System Structures

 The basic dynamic: institutions that lack the capability to solve a problem design ineffective solutions, which fail to generate the evidence that would help those institutions improve, which means the next intervention is also ineffective.

 The challenges facing the African scaling ecosystem - market fragmentation, weak infrastructure, absent regulatory frameworks, missing institutional actors - are large, complex, and deeply interdependent.
-Solving them requires the analytical capability, long-term commitment, and systems understanding that the institutional actors nominally responsible for solving them do not have.
-This describes a structural condition, not the performance of individuals within it.
+Solving them requires the analytical capability, long-term commitment, and systems understanding that the institutional actors nominally responsible for solving them often do not have.
+This is a structural condition, not a judgement on individuals operating within it.

-Breaking it requires inserting external capability into the system as embedded actors who transfer knowledge while delivering results, rather than as consultants who deliver a report and leave.
-It requires measurement systems that track scaling outcomes rather than programme outputs.
-And it requires the political will to distinguish between activities that produce the appearance of supporting scaling ventures and activities that actually do.
+Breaking the trap requires inserting external capability into the system as embedded actors who transfer knowledge while delivering results, rather than as consultants who deliver a report and leave.
+It requires measurement systems that track scaling outcomes rather than programme outputs - the information-flows leverage point developed substantively in A Theory of Ecosystem Change.
+And it requires the institutional discipline to distinguish between activities that produce the appearance of supporting scaling ventures and activities that actually do.
+The African Scaleup Lab proposition specified in Recommendations is the institutional architecture designed against this structural failure.

 Structure 2: The Misaligned Incentive Engine